2 MATERIAL ACCOUNTING POLICIES

 (ii) Initial recognition

-All financial assets are recognised initially at fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financial asset.
+All financial assets are recognized initially at fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financial asset.
 Trade receivables are measured at transaction price.

 (iii) Measurement